gkgaurav31/blog/_posts/azure/app-service/2019-11-10-webapp-php-msi-sql.md

 categories: jekyll update
 ---

-# Sample code to access Azure SQL Database from Azure WebApp using Managed Identity
+### Sample code to access Azure SQL Database from Azure WebApp using Managed Identity

-### How to get the access token:
+## How to get the access token

 - Azure WebApp has two environment variables which are used for Managed Identity:
-1. MSI_ENDPOINT
+    1. __MSI_ENDPOINT__
-2. MSI_SECRET
+    2. __MSI_SECRET__

 - The access token can be retrieved by sending a GET request to the MSI_ENDPOINT with the required parameters:
     1. resource : query parameter
     2. api-version: query paramter (The only supported version as of November 2019 is "2017-09-01")
     3. secret : Header
     4. clientid : query paramter (Optional for System Managed Identity)

-### Documentation:
+__Documentation__

 https://docs.microsoft.com/en-us/azure/app-service/overview-managed-identity?tabs=dotnet#using-the-rest-protocol

-### Example of a cURL request:
+__Example of a cURL request__

 ```curl
 curl $MSI_ENDPOINT'?api-version=2017-09-01&resource=https%3A%2F%2Fdatabase.windows.net%2F' -H Metadata:true -H secret:$MSI_SECRET -s
 ```

-### Sample PHP Code:
+__Sample PHP Code:__

 ```php
 <?php